This post may contain affiliate links. Read our disclosure page for full details.

 Does your boyfriend seem to have mysteriously few family members?
 Has your new girlfriend ever spoken of her friends to you?
 Sometimes, you might find yourself dating someone who seems to be a lone wolf.
 They rarely, if ever, mention social or familial connections.
 Is this a problem?
 Not necessarily, but it can certainly be indicative of one.

-Sure, some folks are just less social than others, and that’s okay, but a lack of any close relationships in someone’s life is a red flag.
+Sure, some folks are just less social than others, and that’s okay, but a lack of any close connections in someone’s life is a red flag.
 It may reveal that they have significant interpersonal difficulties, unable to create and sustain relationships with others.
 If they have family they don’t interact with, this could potentially be a sign that they have alienated themself or others, even from blood relations.

 Past relationships: non-resolution